Trapping predators and pests, and monitoring the environment to see the effects of predator control, is vital for kiwi conservation.

 - Pest control equipment suppliers

 - Forms and templates for community predator control projects

 - Managing animal pests on DOC managed land

 - Other links that may be useful

 Predator control information pack

-This resource produced by Wendy Sporle contains some basic and initial information about kiwi, the threats they face and how you can reduce those threats.
+The Predator Control Information Pack produced by Wendy Sporle contains some basic and vital information about kiwi, the threats they face and how you can reduce those threats.

 Ship rat, stoat and possum control on mainland New Zealand

 Published in 2015 this document is an overview of mainland control efforts of ship rats, stoats and possums – the most significant predators in the mainland forests of New Zealand.

 This document contains information on how to safely use traps and toxins to control animal pests in kiwi areas.
 The information has been compiled by Ngaire Tyson, Northland Biodiversity Coordinator for the NZ Landcare Trust.
 The booklet is updated each year with fresh information from workshops and the latest products from pest control suppliers.